The Effects and Recovery from Founders Syndrome

 - Hand-pick their Board members and staff.
 See these people as working for the founder as much as working for the organization’s mission.

-- Attract Board members through founder’s dynamic, often charismatic personality — not through focus on organization’s mission.
+- Attract Board members through the founder’s dynamic, often charismatic personality — not through a focus on the organization’s mission.

 - Count on whomever seems most loyal and accessible, and motivate by fear and guilt, often without realizing it.